microsoft/fluentui-blazor/README.md

 > FluentDesignSystemProvider token attributes can be changed on-the-fly like any other Blazor component attribute.

 #### Colors for integration with specific Microsoft products
-If you are attempting to configure the components for integration into a specific Microsoft product, the following table provides `AccentBaseColor` values you can use:
+If you are configuring the components for integration into a specific Microsoft product, the following table provides `AccentBaseColor` values you can use.
+*The library offers an `OfficeColor` enumeration which contains the specific accent colors for 17 different Office applications.*

 Product | AccentBaseColor
 ------- | ---------------